Stock Keeping Unit (SKU) – Ultimate Guide on SKUs

 A unique code/number associated with the product, that has the attributes and information of the product.

-SKU is an alphanumeric code, of a particular product that allows it to be tracked for inventory purposes.
+SKU is an alphanumeric code.
+It is tied to a particular product that allows it to be tracked for inventory purposes.

 These SKU codes help a lot in tracking the stock and supplies on that particular product in the store.